Images protected by Greenhouse School Websites

 • Saint Catherine of Bologna Award – For creativity, imagination and artistic expression inspired by faith.

-• Blessed Pier Giorgio Frassati Award – For sportsmanship, teamwork, and joyful energy in physical activity.
+• Saint Pier Giorgio Frassati Award – For sportsmanship, teamwork and joyful energy in physical activity.

-• Blessed Carlo Acutis Award – For growth, determination and a love of learning, especially in the face of challenge.
+• Saint Carlo Acutis Award – For growth, determination and a love of learning, especially in the face of challenge.

 • Saint Thomas Aquinas Award – For deep thinking, academic achievement and a genuine thirst for knowledge.

-Pupils in Reception to Year 5 were also recognised with two special class awards:
+Pupils in Reception to Year 5 are also recognised with two special class awards:

 "For even the Son of Man did not come to be served, but to serve."
 Mark 10:45